dwbutler/logstash-logger/README.md

 Verified to work with:

-* Ruby 1.9.3
+* MRI Ruby 1.9.3
-* Ruby 2.0.0
+* MRI Ruby 2.0.0
 * JRuby 1.7+ (1.9 mode)

 Ruby 1.8.7 is not supported because LogStash::Event is not compatible with Ruby 1.8.7.
-This might change in the future.
+This will probably not change.

 The specs don't pass in Rubinius yet, but the logger does work.

-## Breaking change in version 0.3+
+## Breaking changes

+### Version 0.4+
+Logstash::Event decided to go ahead and break the existing JSON format starting in version 1.2+.
+If you're using this version, you'll need to install
+LogStashLogger version 0.4+.
+This is not backwards compatible with the old LogStash::Event v1.1.5.

+### Version 0.3+
 Earlier versions of this gem (<= 0.2.1) only implemented a TCP connection.
 Newer versions (>= 0.3) also implement UDP, and use that as the new default.
 Please be aware if you are using the default constructor and still require TCP, you should add an additional argument: